 A playground accident can involve one of the several types of liability, and your best resource for answers is your playground accident lawyer.
 Generally speaking, though, you may be dealing with premises liability if equipment failure or dangerous conditions, such as broken glass on the playground, cause your child to get hurt.

 If your child’s caregiver fails to provide responsible supervision that could have prevented an accident, you may have a personal liability case.
 However, this type of negligence may have mitigating factors.
 For example, if another emergency claimed the caretaker’s attention while your child’s injury occurred, that could affect his or her responsibility of care, so check with your attorney to learn about your options.

 If an aggressive playmate purposely pushes your child off the equipment, resulting in an injury, you could have cause to seek damages.
 In such a situation, you may wish to weigh the total financial cost of your child’s damages against the value of your relationship with the perpetrator’s family before taking legal action.
 Sometimes an agreement between friends will satisfy the parties involved.
 If not, you are legally entitled to seek compensation.

 City governments or public school districts are often responsible for maintaining playgrounds.
 While some states prohibit lawsuits against such entities, California does allow it.
 Legal action against a municipal government or public school district is subject to specific requirements, which your playground accident attorney can help you meet.
 Also, public entities are likely to have legal teams that deal with personal injury cases, and you need an experienced legal advocate of your own to negotiate the full compensation you are entitled to by law.

 Your Legal Advocates in Riverside and Orange County

-If you need a playground accident lawyer in Southern California, call 888-292-8888 or submit our online contact form.
-Our compassionate staff at Rizio Law Firm is ready to help you obtain compensation for your child and your family.
+If you need a playground accident lawyer in California, call 888-292-8888 or submit our online contact form.
+Our compassionate staff at Rizio Liberty Lipinsky is ready to help you obtain compensation for your child and your family.
 Schedule your free consultation today.